aiburk/stat_486_portfolio_projects/README.md

 ## STAT 486 Portfolio Projects
 A repository of final data analysis portfolio projects I completed for STAT 486 - Introduction to Statistical Computing at Iowa State University in Spring 2024.

-The projects were small-scale, but I am glad to have had the opportunity to develop these tangible portfolios that showcase my statistical computing capabilties.

 ## Portfolio 1 - Ethanol
 For this project I analyzed gas mileage data provided by the professor (__gas_mileage_data.csv__).